 Visiting the villages quickly brought home the consequences of unsafe water: high infant mortality; severe and recurrent illness for villagers of all ages; blindness; unsanitary living conditions; low farm production; absence of opportunity for private enterprise efforts; and, for girls, virtually no opportunity to attend school.
 I documented all this but was also mesmerized by images of hope and beauty among their women and children—their eyes, smiles and body language.
-Sometimes they were sad or questioning, but mostly eager and alive.

-With the assistance of the Conrad N. Hilton Foundation, I returned to West Africa four more times to photograph and subsequently published the book, “Water Is Key: A Better Future for Africa.”
+After that first trip.
+I returned to West Africa four more times to photograph and subsequently published the book, “Water Is Key: A Better Future for Africa.”
 My idea was to use it to make people in the developed world aware of both the consequences of unsafe water and the life changes that come when a well is drilled deep into the ground.

 I was moved countless times by the stories the people of West Africa shared with me.
 One mother who was so proud that her daughter became the first girl in the history of the village to attend school.
-That happened because a well was drilled in her village and so she and her daughter no longer had to walk miles for their water needs.
-You could see the pride and joy in her face.

-Another encounter stenciled in my brain the importance of providing villagers with a borehole well in or near their village.
 In a meeting with Mali’s President, Amadou Touré, he told me: “I cannot tell you how important your work is, not just to me, but to my people.
 If I had the money, the first thing I would do is make sure every village in Mali had a sustainable supply of safe water.
 With safe water, everything good follows.”